Henry Hampton Collection

 Hampton originally aspired to be a fiction writer but the circumstances of his life and upbringing in the segregated city of St. Louis during the ‘50s and ‘60s led him to his great subject: the civil rights movement.
 Hampton’s involvement in the 1965 protests in Selma, Alabama created the idea for a film in his mind, but it would take twenty years to bring that story to the twenty million viewers who saw Eyes on the Prize.
 The series chronicled the epic struggle of unknown heroes, as well as the leaders of the movement.
 Hampton interviewed key people who had previously been unknown to historians, and he used innovative documentary film techniques to present the story.
 Decades after its release, Eyes on the Prize is still considered the definitive work on the civil rights movement.
 The Boston Globe praised the series as “one of the most distinguished documentary series in the history of broadcasting.”

 Hampton’s other documentaries include The Great Depression (1993), Malcolm X: Make It Plain (1994), America’s War on Poverty (1995), Breakthrough: The Changing Face of Science in America (1997), I’ll Make Me a World: A Century of African-American Arts (1998); Hopes on the Horizon (1999) and This Far by Faith (2003).
-Hampton and his production company, Blackside, garnered many awards over the years including a Peabody Award in Excellence in broadcast journalism, and episodes of Eyes on the Prize were nominated for an Academy Award and received two Emmy Awards.
-Beyond the civil rights movement, Hampton’s documentaries cover social justice issues, Africa, poverty, religion, and African-Americans in the arts and science.
+Hampton and his production company, Blackside, garnered many awards over the years, including a Peabody Award for Excellence in Broadcast Journalism, and episodes of Eyes on the Prize were nominated for an Academy Award and received two Emmy Awards.
+Beyond the civil rights movement, Hampton’s documentaries cover social justice issues, Africa, poverty, religion, and African Americans in the arts and science.

-Washington University Libraries preserves and promotes the Henry Hampton Collection for educational and scholarly use by students, faculty, and filmmakers as well as by institutions and individuals in the surrounding community and beyond.
+WashU Libraries preserves and promotes the Henry Hampton Collection for educational and scholarly use by students, faculty, and filmmakers, as well as by institutions and individuals in the surrounding community and beyond.

 Digitized Material from the Henry Hampton Collection